charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 - BadFileTests

 **NOTE**: _It is up to you whether you start your conversion with React Router DOM or React Hooks.
-Perhaps in some cases you might do both things in single
+Perhaps in some cases you might do both things in a single
 step: first create a new component based on hooks, then make sure it can be created and displayed via a React Router DOM menu._